harvard-nrg/scanbuddy/README.md

 # Installation and Usage

 Scanbuddy is available as a docker container.
-See the [Scanbuddy ghcr.io](https://github.com/harvard-nrg/scanbuddy/pkgs/container/scanbuddy) page and the [Scanbuddy Read the Docs](https://scanbuddy.readthedocs.io/en/latest/user_docs.html).
+See the [Scanbuddy ghcr.io](https://github.com/harvard-nrg/scanbuddy/pkgs/container/scanbuddy) page and the [Scanbuddy Documentation](https://scanbuddy.readthedocs.io/en/latest).

 # Contributing to Scanbuddy